Lecturer: Dirk Gericke

 At the quantum level, systems of identical particles are always interacting particle systems even if there is no direct interaction between particles.
 This is because the wavefunction has to satisfy a symmetry condition imposed by quantum statistics - Pauli statistics for fermions and Bose-Einstein statistics for bosons.
 In atoms and molecules this leads to the familiar rule about never occupying a single-particle level with more than one electron.

 This module looks at phenomena found in such interacting particle systems.
 It will start by looking at the properties of interacting electrons in molecules using ideas you have met before.
 In parallel we introduce the idea of a quantum field.
 This is where the wavefunctions of matter/light themselves are quantized (made into operators).
 Although not strictly necessary for the description of atoms and molecules or systems with fixed particle number, the theory of quantum fields automatically builds the correct fermionic/bosonic statistics into the description of a many-particle system and is the natural theory for discussing the properties of such systems.
-We will go on to look at Landau's theory of the Fermi liquid, the effect of dimensionality on the stability of ordered states and how, in ultracold trapped atomic gases, the properties can be controlled by tuning the interaction itself.
+We will go on to look at Landau's theory of the Fermi liquid, the effect of dimensionality on the stability of ordered states and superconductivity.

 To cover some theoretical models and mathematical methods important in theoretical physics.

 At the end of this module you should: